charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ## Orientation

-Once the constitutive constraints articulated by the Minimal Admissibility Framework (MAF) are accepted, a predictable set of questions arises:
+Once the constitutive constraints articulated by the Distinction Constraint (DC) are accepted, a predictable set of questions arises:

-1. In what sense—if any—the MAF should be regarded as metaphysical.
+1. In what sense—if any—the DC should be regarded as metaphysical.
-2. What is lost if the MAF is rejected.
+2. What is lost if the DC is rejected.
-3. What is lost by accepting the MAF.
+3. What is lost by accepting the DC.

 What follows makes explicit the **structural consequences of acceptance or rejection**, and blocks a set of recurring category errors that misclassify those consequences as optional theoretical commitments or metaphysical preferences.